bsmith89/midas2-wiki/Home.md

 samples and filters polymorphic sites based on their representation across samples.

-MIDAS2 purposely holds any filter or species selection upon the single-sample pileup results until across-samples SNV analysis.
+MIDAS 2.0 purposely holds any filter or species selection upon the single-sample pileup results until across-samples SNV analysis.

 <!--